wilabcnit/multi_hop_industrial_simulator/README.md

 ## Related publications
 The main reference for the simulator is the paper: "MAC and Routing Protocols Design in Multi-Hop Terahertz Networks", S. Cavallero, A. Pumilia, G. Cuozzo, L.M.
 Amorosa, C. Buratti, submitted to IEEE Open Journal of the Communications Society, 2025.
 ## License
+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+See the link (https://opensource.org/license/GPL-3.0) for the full license text.